Diiego300years/find_places/README.md

-# 🌍 Angular Translation System with Strong Typing
+# Angular and Flask Searching System.
 This project uses Angular, TS, Python, and Flask_RESTful to handle dynamic translations effectively.
 Here's a detailed explanation of the recent improvements and changes related to language handling.

 ---